-With Bulgarians, as with most exercises, getting into a good position is key.
-Your legs should be positioned to place emphasis on working the glutes: the further you place your front leg in front of you, the more emphasis you place on your glutes.
+With Bulgarians, as with most exercises, getting into a good position is vital.
+Your legs should be positioned to emphasise working the glutes: the further you place your front leg in front of you, the more emphasis you put on your glutes.
 The closer together your legs are, the more you target your quads.
 Height positioning of the box or bench is also important for comfort in the non-working foot.
 I always start with the leg I consider to be the weaker.

 Here’s what to do: